The 4 A's

 Why are Athletics/Extracurricular Activities Important?

 Participation in athletic programs has shown to have positive influences on goal setting, character development, healthy living, and learning the importance of teamwork.
-The link between improved physical, emotional, and social health sports afford and the positive impact on student learning is well documented.
+The link between sports and improved physical, emotional, and social health they have and the positive impact on student learning is well documented.
 CLICK HERE for more information about the District's offerings in the area of Athletics and Extracurricular Activities.

 Why is Altruism Important?